telerik/kendo-ui-core/docs/controls/editors/multiselect/how-to/integration/multiselect-for-grid-column-filtering.md

 ---
-title: Use MultiSelect as Custom Editor in Grid
+title: Use MultiSelects for Column Filtering in Grids
-page_title: Use MultiSelect as Custom Editor in Grid | Kendo UI Grid
+page_title: Use MultiSelects for Column Filtering in Grids | Kendo UI MultiSelect
-description: "Learn how to use the Kendo UI MultiSelect as a custom editor in the Kendo UI Grid widget."
+description: "Learn how to use the Kendo UI MultiSelect for column filtering in the Kendo UI Grid widget."
+previous_url: /controls/editors/multiselect/how-to/multiselect-for-grid-column-filtering
-slug: howto_usemultiselectascustomeditor_multiselect
+slug: howto_usemultiselectforgridcolumnfiltering_multiselect
 ---

-# Use MultiSelect as Custom Editor in Grid
+# Use MultiSelects for Column Filtering in Grids

-To see the example on how to use the Kendo UI MultiSelect as a custom editor in the Kendo UI Grid, refer to [this how-to article]({% slug howto_usemultiselectascustomeditor_grid %}).
+To see the example, refer to the article on [using the Kendo UI MultiSelect as a column filter for the Grid]({% slug howto_use_multiselect_forcolumn_filtering_grid %}).

 ## See Also